-What we know about strength and retirement age:
+What we know about strength into retirement age:

 - We currently have virtually no data on the physical or strength demands of most occupations, meaning that we don’t know how we should ideally prepare to be able to cope with those demands in later life.